 This operation—and the security of Baghdad—is crucial to security in Iraq more

+generally.
 A capital city of more than 6 million, Baghdad contains some 25 percent of the country’s population.
 It is the largest Sunni and Shia city in Iraq.
 It has high

 concentrations of both Sunni insurgents and Shiite militias.
 Both Iraqi and American